bakpakin/Fennel/CONTRIBUTING.md

 If you want to contribute code to the project, please [send patches][1] to the [mailing list][2].
 (Note that you do not need to subscribe to the mailing list in order to post to it.)
 We also accept code contributions on the [GitHub mirror](https://github.com/bakpakin/Fennel) if you prefer not to use email.
+For smaller changes, you can also push your changes to a branch on a public git remote hosted anywhere you like and ask someone on IRC or the mailing list to take a look.

+In order to get CI to automatically run your patches, they will need to have `[PATCH fennel]` in the subject.
+You can configure git to do this automatically:

+    git config format.subjectPrefix 'PATCH fennel'

 For large changes, please discuss it first either on the mailing list, IRC/Matrix channel, or in the issue tracker before sinking time and effort into